Doctoral Funding in Special Education!

 Professional Goals Statement

 The Admissions Committee is interested in your professional goals and reasons for advanced study.
-Your statement should address the following questions: (a) Why are you interested in a PhD in Special Education (e.g., specific research interests, career goals)? (b) How have your past experiences prepared you for success in a PhD program in Special Education (e.g., research experience, technical and/or professional writing, teaching in higher education, practice in special education or related disciplines, leadership positions)? and (c) Why is the program in Special Education at the University of Oregon the best fit for you (e.g., Department and Program strengths, alignment with your scholarly interests, courses, specific faculty with whom you would like to work and why)?
+Your statement should address the following questions: (a) Why are you interested in a PhD in Special Education (e.g., specific research interests, career goals)? (b) How have your past experiences prepared you for success in a PhD program in Special Education (e.g., research experience, technical and/or professional writing, teaching in higher education, practice in special education or related disciplines, leadership positions)? (c) How have you actively addressed disparities affecting marginalized children, youth, and families? (d) Describe your prior involvement in or leadership of activities related to diversity, equity, justice, and inclusion issues in education and society, and (e) Why is the program in Special Education at the University of Oregon the best fit for you (e.g., Department and Program strengths, alignment with your scholarly interests, courses, specific faculty with whom you would like to work and why)?

 The Admissions Committee is interested in reviewing the quality of your professional writing.
 Writing samples can be an undergraduate thesis, master’s paper, university course paper, published journal article, book chapter, draft manuscript, or published media article you have written (e.g., newspaper articles, magazine articles, blog posts).
 It is preferable but not required for the writing sample to focus specifically on topics pertaining to disability (e.g., early intervention; special education; academic intervention; behavior support; intersectionality of disability, race, language, and/or socioeconomic status; transition to adulthood).